 Cardiology telemetry floor: Commonly encountered conditions include acute coronary syndrome, congestive heart failure, syncope, arrhythmias, and valvular disease.

-Night float: Night Float (NF) is a system to cover patients admitted at night and allows the inpatient teams to have much less overnight call.
-The night float resident works Sunday through Thursday night from 8 p.m. until 10 a.m. the following morning.
-Residents on NF cover 1-2 floors and are responsible for all cross-coverage and admissions in the overnight period.
-They stop taking admissions at 6:30 a.m. to allow time to complete work and present their patients on teaching rounds.
+Night float: Night Float (NF) is a system to cover patients admitted at night and removes overnight call from inpatient rotations.
+Residents on night float will work 4 days on, 2 days off, and will rotate between 2 floors during the duration of night float.
+They work from 8 pm until 10 am the following morning.
+Interns do 2 weeks of night float, paired with a 2 week vacation.
+Senior residents do a 4 week block of night float, and a 2 week block of night float each year.
+Residents on NF cover 1 floor at a time and are responsible for all cross-coverage and admissions in the overnight period.
+The residents stop taking admissions at 6:30 a.m. to allow time to complete work and present their patients on teaching rounds.
+There is no continuity clinic during night float.

-Coronary intensive care unit (CICU): Overnight call is every 5th night.
-Residents shall also be assigned to be a cardiology float every 5th day.
+Coronary intensive care unit (CICU): This rotation offers exposure to advanced heart failure, care for patients with acute myocardial infarction, and interventional cardiology patients (such as those with TAVR).
+Overnight call is every 5th night.
+Residents are also assigned to be a cardiology float every 5th day.
 Cardiology float stays till 7pm helping the on-call resident with admissions and coverage.
+There is no continuity clinic during this rotation.

-Medical intensive care unit (MICU): Overnight call is every fourth night.
+Medical intensive care unit (MICU): We have one of the largest intensive care units in the nation and the MICU rotation is highly rated among residents.
+The medial ICU is divided into 3 pods, two of which have traditional 24+ 4 hour call every fourth night, and one of which has a hospitalist shift work type model.
 Commonly encountered conditions are septic shock, ARDS, ventilator-supported patients, and multi-organ failure.
 Patient management rounds occur daily for 2 to 3 hours.
 Didactic lectures are held for 30 minutes prior to morning teaching rounds.
-This is a great opportunity to develop skills in procedures (central lines, airway management, arterial lines, etc.).
+This is a great opportunity to develop skills in procedures (central lines, airway management, arterial lines, etc.) There is no continuity clinic during this rotation.